Which of the following statements is/are correct?

 (b) Common Weal Organisations:

 Common weal organisations are non-profit organisations formed for the benefit of the society as a whole.
 The term "common weal" means "common good" or "general welfare."
-These organisations focus on serving the entire community rather than just their members, with the goal of promoting public welfare.
+Key Features:

 - Service to Society — These organisations work for the welfare of the whole society, not just specific groups.